Invalidthoughts/alx-low_level_programming/0x00-hello_world/README.md

-Writing a script that prints to another file
+created a script that compiles but does not link